 And to bring these new drugs to market, biopharmas are partnering with NGS technology vendors to provide companion diagnostics which directly align to the same genotype as the targeted therapy.

-Most of the large pharmaceutical organizations Core works with require unique solutions to migrate from, or integrate with, complex legacy infrastructures that are not only comprised of legacy vendor products but more commonly home-grown systems.
-These customers selected Core over other point solutions, as they saw an opportunity to decrease complexity and expense while accelerating time to value and beginning to harmonize and optimize processes on a single cloud ready platform.
+Most of the large pharmaceutical organizations we work with require unique solutions to migrate from, or integrate with, complex legacy infrastructures that are not only comprised of legacy vendor products but more commonly home-grown systems.
+These customers selected us over other point solutions, as they saw an opportunity to decrease complexity and expense while accelerating time to value and beginning to harmonize and optimize processes on a single cloud ready platform.

-The flexibility of the Core Platform enables it to rapidly conform to the existing data models and data structures established by legacy infrastructure, but this flexibility is not the complete solution.
-Other areas of Core investment include the SDK and OData compliance in the Core API.
+The flexibility of Platform for Science software enables it to rapidly conform to the existing data models and data structures established by legacy infrastructure, but this flexibility is not the complete solution.
+Other areas of investment include the SDK and OData compliance in the API.

 Core’s Jobs Framework has grown to become a very important part of how our platform can orchestrate synchronization routines with legacy applications to data integrity across systems.
 Triggers, which provide access to our event model, have also evolved to now offer configured notifications via email, file systems and web services.